CodinGame/monaco-vscode-api/README.md

 - **Preferences**: `@codingame/monaco-vscode-preferences-service-override`
   - Allow to read and write preferences
 - **Output**: `@codingame/monaco-vscode-output-service-override`
-  - Output panel support. *Hint*: It only makes sense to enable it when *Views* service is used.
+  - Output panel support. *Hint*: It only makes sense to enable it when *Views* or *Workbench* service are used.
 - **Terminal**: `@codingame/monaco-vscode-terminal-service-override`
-  - Terminal panel support. *Hint*: It only makes sense to enable it when *Views* service is used.
+  - Terminal panel support. *Hint*: It only makes sense to enable it when *Views* or *Workbench* service are used.
 - **Search**: `@codingame/monaco-vscode-search-service-override`
-  - search panel support. *Hint*: It only makes sense to enable it when *Views* service is used.
+  - search panel support. *Hint*: It only makes sense to enable it when *Views* or *Workbench* service are used.
 - **Markers**: `@codingame/monaco-vscode-markers-service-override`
-  - It adds the problems panel tab. *Hint*: It only makes sense to enable it when *Views* service is used.
+  - It adds the problems panel tab. *Hint*: It only makes sense to enable it when *Views* or *Workbench* service are used.
 - **SCM**: `@codingame/monaco-vscode-scm-service-override`
-  - It adds the SCM API that can be used to implement source control. *Hint*: It only makes sense to enable it when *Views* service is used.
+  - It adds the SCM API that can be used to implement source control. *Hint*: It only makes sense to enable it when *Views* or *Workbench* service are used.
 - **Testing**: `@codingame/monaco-vscode-testing-service-override`
   - It adds the Tests API. *Hint*: It makes more sense to enable it when *Views* service is used.
 - **Language detection worker**: `@codingame/monaco-vscode-language-detection-worker-service-override`